 Monks who spend years of meditating grow their prefrontal cortex, which is the part of the brain most responsible for the feeling of happiness.

 But don’t worry, you probably can start getting good benefits much quicker.
-Research shows that regular meditation can rewire our brain for a permanently higher level of happiness, lower stress, and even improved immune functions.
+Research shows that regular meditation can rewire our brains for a permanently higher level of happiness, lower stress, and even improved immune functions.